useTransition

 1. The isPending flag that tells you whether there is a pending Transition.

-2. The startTransition function that lets you mark a state update as a Transition.
+2. The startTransition function that lets you create an Action.

 const [isPending, startTransition] = useTransition();